Meaning

 Explanation

-When you borrow a house you are renting a house.
-Also, this is a house for rent.
+When you borrow a house it's a rented house.
+This could also be a house for rent.

 Reading